zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

 | TRIPOLI4 (France)  | 1.1474 | - | - |
 | VSOP_PBMSR (SA) | 1.1286 | 1.1196 | 1.1047 |

 The last *full core* problem looks at various control rod configurations and compares the results from Griffin against Serpent.
-The all rods out (ARO), all rods in (ARI) and one rod in (1RI) results for Diffusion and SPH corrected Diffusion are compared against the Serpent results in Table 3 below.
+The all rods out (ARO), all rods in (ARI) and one rod in (1RI) results for Diffusion and SPH corrected Diffusion are compared against the Serpent results in [full_control_rods] below.
 In order to obtain these results the user needs to update the 'library_name' in the [GLobalParams] block to the appropriate libraries 'htr-10-full-ARO','htr-10-full-ARI', and 'htr-10-full-1RI' respectively.

 !table id=full_control_rods caption=Relative difference of Griffin computed eigenvalues (pcm) and reaction rates (%) with the Serpent solution for the *full core* with different rod configurations (ARO -all rods out, ARI - all rods in, and 1RI - one rod in) [!citep](HTR-10Benchmark)).
 | Configuration | Eigenvalue - $k_eff$ | Eigenvalue - $\Delta$(pcm) | Absorption - RMS  | Absorption - Max  | Generation - RMS	 | Generation - Max  |